Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 ## Restoring a Backup of a PS2 Linux Installation

-Load the PS2 Linux DVD and select the ```initfs``` boot option.
+Load the PS2 Linux DVD and select the appropriate ```initfs*``` boot option.
 When the login prompt appears, enter root for the username.

 &nbsp;
 Mount the backup partition.